MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/getting-paid-apps.md

 ## Store fee

-When you [sign up for a developer account](http://go.microsoft.com/fwlink/p/?LinkID=615100), you accept the [App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058).
+When you [sign up for a developer account](http://go.microsoft.com/fwlink/p/?LinkID=615100), you accept the [App Developer Agreement](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement).
 This agreement explains the relationship between you and Microsoft as it pertains to selling apps in the Microsoft Store, including the Store fee that Microsoft charges for every sale made.

 In most cases, the Store fee is 30%.
-Fees are officially defined in the [App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058).
+Fees are officially defined in the [App Developer Agreement](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement).
 Always review that document if you have any questions.

-The Microsoft Store fee is applied to all app sales collected by the Microsoft Store, including add-ons.
+The Store fee is applied to all app sales collected by the Microsoft Store, including add-ons.

 ## Price tiers

 The price tier(s) that you select sets the [sales price](set-and-schedule-app-pricing.md#base-price) in all the countries where you choose to distribute your app.
-You can also use additional pricing features such as  [choosing different prices for different markets](set-and-schedule-app-pricing.md#customize-pricing-for-specific-markets) or [putting your app on sale](put-apps-and-add-ons-on-sale.md).
+You can also use additional pricing features such as  [choosing different prices for different markets](set-and-schedule-app-pricing.md#override-base-price-for-specific-markets) or [putting your app on sale](put-apps-and-add-ons-on-sale.md).

 You can offer your app for free, or you can pick a price that customers must pay to acquire your app.
 Price tiers start at .99 USD, with additional increments (1.09 USD, 1.19 USD, and so on).
 The increments between price tiers increase as the price gets higher.